microsoft/durabletask-go/README.md

 ### Managing local orchestrations

 The following code snippet provides an example of how you can configure and run orchestrations.
-The `TaskRegistry` type allows you to register orchestrator and activity functions, and the `TaskHubClient` allows you to start, query, terminate, and wait for orchestrations to complete.
+The `TaskRegistry` type allows you to register orchestrator and activity functions, and the `TaskHubClient` allows you to start, query, terminate, suspend, resume, and wait for orchestrations to complete.

 The code snippet below demonstrates how to register and start a new instance of the `ActivitySequenceOrchestrator` orchestrator and wait for it to complete.
 The initialization of the client and worker are left out for brevity.